Hey, can I point something out real quick here, folks?

 We're not going after him on nonsense.

-The reason the Tea Party exists is policy.
+The reason the TEA Party exists is policy.

-I mean, this is that that whole answer is a walking cliche.
+Is that that whole answer is a walking cliché.

 And then there's this.